 As part of the Black Lives Matter campaign against racism, the name of Planned Parenthood’s founder, Margaret Sanger, has been removed from some of the association's clinics.
 The reason was her being a member of Eugenics Societies.
 Needless to say, for the sake of consistency, all Planned Parenthood clinics should be shut down.

-Among the prominent victims of Black Lives Matter last week, one was with almost total silence: Margaret Sanger (1883-1966).
-Sanger’s name was removed from Manhattan’s Planned Parenthood abortion clinics.
+Among the prominent victims of Black Lives Matter last week, one was with almost total silence: Margaret Sanger (1879-1966).
+Sanger’s name was removed from Manhattan’s Planned Parenthood abortion clinic.
 In 1921 Sanger founded Planned Parenthood (originally the American Birth Control League and later renamed the Planned Parenthood Federation of America in 1942).
 Her name has been abruptly taken down due to her "harmful connections with the eugenics movement."

 We may recall that, in the wake of the social Darwinism advocated by Sir Francis Galton at the beginning of the 20th century, eugenics societies gained much popularity internationally – especially in the United States and Northern Europe.
 Soon such societies would be the architects of laws that would impose mandatory sterilization for the "insane.”
 Moreover, it was these very societies that laid the cultural and economic foundations that eventually lead to eugenics experiments in Nazi Germany.